12 Interesting Facts About Texas

 10. Texas is the 2nd Largest State in America

-When it comes to sheer size, no state beats out Texas other than Alaska.
+When it comes to sheer size, no state surpasses Texas, except for Alaska.
 However, Alaska isn’t nearly as densely populated as Texas.

-With a population of almost 30 million people, Texas is the second most populated state in the nation.
-Only California has more people living in it.
+With a population of nearly 30 million people, Texas is the second most populous state in the United States.
+Only California has more people living within its borders

 Cars driving on highway intersection from above in Houston Texas